-So the bladder is like a lit up pillow or something, and they’re looking at things on top of it.
-That was the only uncomfortable part and I told her.
+The bladder is like a lit-up pillow or something, and they’re looking at things on top of it.
+That was the only uncomfortable part, and I told her.

 I said, “I’m gonna pee on the table.”
 She goes, “You wouldn’t be the first.”
-So, she’s like, “It’s okay.
+She’s like, “It’s okay.
 Just try to hold on,” and then I put my feet in the stirrups again.

-You’re in a shirt and you remove your bottom parts, and then you have a blanket or a sheet over you.
-So, you’re not just out there in the room.
-You’re covered and they know what they’re doing.
-There’s a little flat paddle and then they put lubrication stuff on it before putting it inside the vagina.
+You’re in a shirt, you remove your bottom parts, and then you have a blanket or a sheet over you.
+You’re not just out there in the room.
+You’re covered, and they know what they’re doing.
+There’s a little flat paddle, and then they put lubrication stuff on it before putting it inside the vagina.